Dhairyatiwari7/Hot-Reload/README.md

 HotReload – Go CLI Hot Reload Engine

 A lightweight CLI tool written in Go that automatically rebuilds and restarts a server when source code changes.
-This tool eliminates the need for developers to manually stop, rebuild, and restart servers during development.

-The tool watches a project directory and triggers a rebuild whenever a file is modified.
+HotReload eliminates the need for developers to manually stop, rebuild, and restart servers during development.
+The tool continuously watches a project directory and triggers a rebuild whenever a file is modified.

  Problem

-During development, engineers often follow this workflow:
+During development, engineers typically follow this repetitive workflow:

-1. Modify code
+Modify source code

-2. Stop server
+Stop the running server

-3. Rebuild project
+Rebuild the project

-4. Start server again
+Restart the server

-This process is repetitive and slows down development.
+This manual process slows down development and interrupts productivity.

-HotReload automates this workflow by watching for file changes and restarting the server automatically.
+HotReload automates this workflow by watching file changes and restarting the server automatically.

  Features

-• Watches project directory recursively
+ Watches project directory recursively

-• Automatically rebuilds the project when code changes
+ Automatically rebuilds the project on code changes

-• Automatically restarts the server
+ Automatically restarts the server

-• Streams server logs in real time
+ Streams server logs in real time

-• Performs initial build when the tool starts
+ Performs an initial build when the tool starts

-• Supports nested project folders
+ Supports nested project folders

-• Lightweight CLI tool written in Go
+ Lightweight CLI tool written in Go

  Project Structure
 hotreload
 │
 ├── cmd